telerik/teststudio-docs/docs/troubleshooting-guide/test-execution-problems-tg/click-action-fails.md

 ##Problem

-When executing a test with real user actions, like **SimulateRealClick**, **SimulateRealTyping** or <a href="/recorder/advanced-recording-tools/element-steps/actions/mouse-actions" target="_blank"><strong>desktop click</strong></a>, the click action is offset.
-As a result the expected button is not triggered, or text is not entered, and the test fails.
+When executing a test with real user actions, like **SimulateRealClick**, **SimulateRealTyping** or <a href="/features/recorder/advanced-recording-tools/element-steps/actions/mouse-actions" target="_blank"><strong>desktop click</strong></a>, the click action is offset.
+As a result the expected button is not triggered, or text is not entered in the input field, and the test fails.

 ![Click Offset][1]